Mishqutin/syf_plaster/README.md

 To create a new command:

 1.Put a file in /apps/<app>/shell.
 Must have .py extension.

-2.Inside the file create a new class called COMMAND_CLASS or COMMANDS_CLASS to avoid screwing up other global namespaces (may change later).
-Whatever just do it.
-3.Now write a new function how you want your command to work.
+2.Now write a new function how you want your command to work.
   Must have 3 arguments: cmd, args, cData. string cmd - Your commands name.
 Useful if same function is used for several commands. list args - List of arguments (strings) passed. dict cData - Client data.
 I ain't gonna fuck with this here.

-4.After you're done with yo func, store it in dict outside of the class called COMMANDS, e.g. COMMANDS["name_of_mah_func"] = func
+4.After you're done with yo func, store it in dict called COMMANDS, e.g. COMMANDS["name_of_mah_func"] = func

 Yay you're done.
 Take a look also how's it done in /system/apps.